akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 Java
 :   @@snip [RecipeSourceFromFunction.java]($code$/java/jdocs/stream/javadsl/cookbook/RecipeSourceFromFunction.java) { #source-from-function }

+Note: if the element-builder function touches mutable state, then a guaranteed single-threaded source should be used instead; e.g. as `Source.unfold` or `Source.unfoldResource`.

 ### Flattening a stream of sequences

 **Situation:** A stream is given as a stream of sequence of elements, but a stream of elements needed instead, streaming